 Richmond Upon Thames has a wealth of delightful places to eat, drink and relax.
 Here are our favourite cafes, tea rooms, pubs, bars and restaurants around the area.
-Start by working up an appetite with a Discovery Richmond walking tour, led by a friendly local guide.
+Start by working up an appetite with a Discovery Richmond walking tour, led by a knowledgeable and friendly local guide.

 A seventeenth century pub in an idyllic setting by the Thames.
 A riverside beer garden protrudes into the Thames and floods when the river runs high.
 Good honest food and beers, winter log fires and popular with rugby fans on match days.